 However, if you have a high amount of humidity inside your home – and heating your home naturally creates a contrast to the cold air outside – once the hot and cold air meet at the windows, and the water vapor that forms is quickly deposited on the exterior of the window because the frigid air simply can’t hold it.

 You’re most likely to see condensation forming on your windows as autumn transitions into winter.
 Usually, with time, as your home cools down to a cold-weather temperature, the amount of water vapor that’s available will also decrease, and condensation will no longer form on your windows.
 However, if you are humidifying your home during the winter months, or temperatures plunge drastically for a period of time, condensation will likely reappear on the surface of your windows.

 Condensation forms on windows and sliding glass doors first because they are the coolest visible surfaces in your home.
 Window coverings, such as drapes and shades, that are closed more during cooler months will reduce the amount of warm air that is able to reach the window surfaces, which will increase the likelihood of condensation forming.

 To prevent or significantly reduce condensation on your home’s windows, double or triple pane replacement windows are your best option.
 These windows are constructed with strong insulation properties that will provide an effective barrier for warm and cold meeting at the surface of the window.
 They will also keep your home more comfortable no matter what the temperature is outside and they will lower your yearly energy costs.

 To learn more about energy efficient replacement windows in San Jose, CA, you can talk with our expert team at California Custom Creations.
-You can see us at 1406 Melwood Drive, San Jose, CA 95118, or you can call us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can call us at (408) 316-6293 to make an appointment for a free in-home consultation.